June 18, 2019 • Resources, Travel Ideas

 These whales are usually 40-50 feet in length, but may reach 55 feet.
 They have a small, hooked dorsal fin like a bottlenose dolphins’ dorsal fin.

 Short-finned pilot whales are distinct in appearance.
 They are a small, toothed-whale only reaching between 12-24 feet in length.
-They have a short rostrum, a slightly-square bulbous melon head, and are dark grey in appearance.
+They have a short rostrum (snout), a slightly-square bulbous melon head, and are dark gray to almost black in appearance.
 Their body type is similar to belugas, but much more streamlined.

 Pilot whales are extremely social, and are found in groups of 15-30 individuals.
 They don’t travel far from their home territory, and perform deep dives (over 1,000 feet!) to feed.
 Their diet consists mainly of squid, but can also include octopus and fish.

 Spinner dolphins are aptly named for their dazzling display of acrobatics.
 They will leap into the air, performing pirouettes and turns that leaves viewers breathless.
 They are slightly smaller than pantropical spotted dolphins, reaching 6-7 feet in length as adults, but only about 160 pounds in weight.
-Spinner dolphins have grey and white coloring, with dark grey backs and white stomachs.
+Spinner dolphins have long rostrums with dark gray backs and lighter gray/white stomachs.

 Are you ready to sail alongside some of these charismatic cetaceans?
 For more information about our luxury expedition to the Banda Sea, see our Banda Sea: Reefs, Blue Whales, and Hammerhead Sharks Itinerary to plan your trip of a lifetime!